 How much lactose does Kefir contain?

-The lactose content of milk kefir can vary depending on the fermentation time and conditions, as well as the type of milk used to make it.
-Generally, milk kefir is lower in lactose than regular milk, as the lactose is broken down during the fermentation process by the beneficial bacteria and yeast present in kefir grains.
+The lactose content in milk kefir can vary depending on the fermentation time and conditions as well as the type of milk used to make it.
+In general, kefir milk contains less lactose than regular milk because the lactose is broken down during fermentation by the beneficial bacteria and yeast present in the kefir grains.

-Research studies have shown that the lactose content of milk kefir can range from approximately 0.2% to 3%, depending on the milk used and the fermentation conditions.
-For example, a study published in the Journal of Dairy Science found that kefir made from whole cow’s milk had a lactose content of approximately 2%, while kefir made from skimmed milk had a lower lactose content of around 0.2%.
+Studies have shown that the lactose content of milk kefir can vary from about 0.2% to 3%, depending on the type of milk used and fermentation conditions.
+For example, a study published in the Journal of Dairy Science found that kefir made from whole cow’s milk has a lactose content of about 2%, while kefir made from skim milk has a lower lactose content, about 0.2%.

-It’s worth noting that even though milk kefir is lower in lactose than regular milk, it may still contain enough lactose to cause symptoms in some people with lactose intolerance.
-If you’re lactose intolerant and considering trying milk kefir, it’s best to start with a small amount and monitor your symptoms to see how you tolerate it.
+It should be noted that although kefir milk contains less lactose than regular milk, it may still contain enough lactose to cause symptoms in some people with lactose intolerance.
+If you’re lactose intolerant and are considering trying milk kefir, it’s best to start with a small amount and monitor your symptoms to see how you tolerate it.

 What affects the lactose content of milk Kefir?